Drewlove/quarter-client/README.md

 The API request logic can be found in the Utilities/API_METHODS folder of this repo.

-The API methods DELETE and GET have their own file.
+The API methods DELETE and GET have their own file, API_DELETE and API_GET respectively.

 The logic for the API methods POST and PATCH are both handled in the API_SAVE file.

 The API_SAVE function handles both POST and PATCH requests.
-A URL parameter, called rowId and provided by react router, is passed to the API_SAVE function.
+A react-router URL parameter, called rowId, is passed to the API_SAVE function.

-If the rowId equals the string "new", this indicates that the user is viewing a form, and will possibly enter information into that form and then save the information.
+If the rowId equals the string "new", this indicates that the user is viewing a form, most likely with the intention to enter information into that form and then save the information as a new row in the PostgreSQL table.
 If the user clicks the "Save" button on the form, and all fields have been accurately filled out, a POST request will be sent to the API.

 If the rowId is a number, this indicates that the user is viewing a previously saved piece of information that has been retrieved from the database.
 If the user clicks the "Save" button on the form, and all fields have been accurately filled out, a PATCH request will be sent to the API.